ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.
 - `asset`: string containing the name of the asset.

-On success, the latest version is updated and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`.
+On success, the latest version is updated and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

 ### Deleting content (admin)